Does a person’s ancestry matter?

 Can I change my mind?

 There are many reasons why you may need to decline at the time of the donation request, such as poor health, family or work commitments or if you simply have reservations about doing it.
-However, once you’ve agreed to act as a donor, it is vital to follow through with the process because there is a point-of-no-return for the patient.

 Can I donate bone marrow more than once?